PastIn Person

 Senior Fellow at Manhattan Institute for Policy Research

-Diana Furchtgott-Roth is a Senior Fellow at the Manhattan Institute for Policy Research, specializing in economic policy and labor economics.
+Diana Furchtgott-Roth is a Senior Fellow at the Manhattan Institute for Policy Research, specializing in labor economics and public policy analysis.

 Jane Oates